pereirarodrigo/eportfolio/pages/subjects/machine_learning.md

             <font size="2">Figure 21: A snippet of the team contract</font></center><br><br>

-            Group discussions and alignments led the group to introduce not one but three business questions that would be of interest to AirBnb.
+            Group discussions and alignments led the group to introduce not one but three business questions that would be of interest to Airbnb.
 These were:<br><br>

             <i>
             1. How does location and room type affect the cost of the room?<br>